baileyknez/CapstoneKSU2021/README.md

 Does not represent our current progress.
 What is currently in the GitHub is the latest version.
 ------------------------------------------------------------------------------------------------------------------

-Choose one of these to work on and try to make some progess every week.
+We are currently in Phase 2.
+Please Complete two tasks or more tasks each.
 Nobody here has a lot of experience with Javascript/Jquery and will be a learning experience for everyone.
 There is too much to do for everyone to only focus on one item.
 If you need help feel free to ask and there are a lot of great resources out there to help you learn.
 -
 Phase One(set up)
 1. Build out the UI design.